dcortez2268/aws-amazon-connect/vocab-concepts-overview.md

     A customer profile stores contact history combined with information about customers, such as account number, additional information, birth date, email, multiple addresses, name, and party type.

     When you enable Amazon Connect Customer Profiles, you create a customer profiles domain: a container for all data, such as customer profiles, object types, profile keys, and encryption keys.

+CASES
+{
+    cases: represents a customers issue.
+It is created to record the customers issue, the steps and interactions taken to resolve the customer's issue, and the outcome.

+    case fields: building blocks for case templates, two types: system case fields and custom case fields

+    case templates: cases are always created based on a template, they are forms that ensure agents collect and reference the right information for different types of customer issues }